Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 1. From the left navigation menu, click **Services**.

-2. Select a Service from the dropdown menu.
+1. Select a Service from the dropdown menu.

-3. Navigate to **Versions**.
+1. Navigate to **Versions**.

-4. Click on the version you want to delete, and you'll be taken to the version detail page.
+1. Click on the version you want to delete, and you'll be taken to the version detail page.

-5. Click on the **Actions** dropdown menu.
+1. Click on the **Actions** dropdown menu.

-6. Click **Delete Version** to permanently delete the Service version.
+1. Click **Delete** to permanently delete the Service version.

 ### Implement a Service Version (Kong Gateway) {#implement-service-version}